 Home About Me

 The miniatures are mainly gauche and reflect her optimism and her happiness in her newfound life in the New World.
 She is capturing the bright light of the rising Sun and spotlighting the shadows that followed her in her early years.
-Natalie has made her home in Vancouver, where she works in her studio at home taking an occasional trip to do portraits of people or pets in her first love and favorite media...
-Oil.
+Natalia has made her home in Vancouver, where she works in her studio in Aldergrove taking an occasional trip to do portraits of people or pets in her first love and favorite media...
+Oil. http://www.harrisonfestival.com/

 Contact Info